dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/user-guide/barcode-reader.md

 ### Using the DBRRuntimeSettings Interface

 The SDK also supports a more granular control over the individual runtime settings rather than using a preset template.
 The main settings that you can control via this interface are which barcode formats to read, the expected number of barcodes to be read in a single image or frame, and the timeout.
-For more info on each, please refer to DBRRuntimeSettings.
+For more info on each, please refer to `DBRRuntimeSettings`.
 Here is a quick example:

 ```dart
 DBRRuntimeSettings currentSettings = await _barcodeReader.getRuntimeSettings();